powsybl/powsybl.github.io/pages/documentation/grid/model/extensions.md

 generator.newExtension(CoordinatedReactiveControlAdder.class).withQPercent(40).add();
 ```

-Please note that the sum of the `qPercent` values of the generators coordinating a same point of the network must be 100.
+Please note that the sum of the $$qPercent$$ values of the generators coordinating a same point of the network must be 100.

+The extension is located in the module `com.powsybl:powsybl-iidm-extensions`.

 ## Voltage per reactive power control